paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 - imports need to be updated in data service
 - updated, removed unused.

 It works!
 Only problem is the styling for the meteorite details isn't working!

+- meteorite-detail styling needs to be fixed
+- filtering buttons are not working either
+  - The new one is working, default is not owrking.

+Meteorite detail styling has been moved to its own stylesheet, styling is now up to date.
+Next just need the button function.

+## 08 Refactor

+Moving branch to get the buttons going.